mattytrentini/micropython_workshop/pages/shields/rgb_led.rst

    the actual maximum!
 Note the ``LOLIN`` text over the USB connection.

-Now we've got the shield on the board, connect to the board with your USB again, and get into the REPL (by connecting to your device in your serial terminal software of choice).
+Now we've got the shield on the board, connect to the board with your USB again, and get into Mu.
 Now let's run the following commands to get these LEDs lit::

     import machine